huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/lib/template/prj/README.md

 ### schedule_task.sh Operation Instructions

-The `schedule_task.sh`script is used to complete the scheduled building for the configurable time.
-For details, run the -h command as follows:
+The `schedule_task.sh` script is used to complete the scheduled building for the configurable time.
+For details, run the **-h** command as follows:

 ```bash
   $ sh schedule_task.sh -h
 ```

-`schedule_task.sh`has two parameters:`hour和minutes`；
+`schedule_task.sh` has two parameters: `hour and minutes`.
-In addition, `schedule_task.sh`supports two execution modes:
+In addition, `schedule_task.sh` supports two execution modes:

-- Mode1:Delay Execution
+- Mode 1: Delay Execution

-  Run the`schedule_task.sh *h`or`schedule_task.sh *m`command to execute the project compilation in certain hours or minutes. * indicates the value set by the user.
-You can also run`schedule_task.sh *h *m`which indicates that the project is executed in certain hours and minutes.
+  Run the `schedule_task.sh *h`or`schedule_task.sh *m` command to execute the project compilation in certain hours or minutes. `*` indicates the value set by the user.
+You can also run `schedule_task.sh *h *m` which indicates that the project is executed in certain hours and minutes.

   If the unit is not specified, the default unit is s (seconds).
 Other units include: m (minutes), h (hours), and d (days).
 For details, see the following example: